r-owen/base_loom_server/docs/index.md

 A loom server is a package based on [base_loom_server](https://pypi.org/project/base-loom-server/) that allows you to control a dobby loom from a web browser (e.g. on a phone or tablet).
 Two examples are [seguin_loom_server](https://pypi.org/project/seguin-loom-server/) and [toika_loom_server](https://pypi.org/project/toika-loom-server/).

-A loom server supports two modes:

-* Weaving: the usual mode.
-* Threading: raise shafts for sequential groups of warp threads.

-In both cases the first steps are:

-* Connect to the loom server
-* Select the desired mode
-* Upload one or more pattern files
+This document explains how to use any of these loom servers (though there are a few loom-specific differences that are described in the documentation for the specific loom server package).

+The first step is to [install](Installation.md) the software.
+Once you have done that, read on:

 ## Connect to the Loom Server

 Connect to the loom server using any modern web browser (e.g. on a phone, tablet, or laptop).
-The address will be "http://*hostname*.local:8000" where *hostname* is the host name of the loom server computer
+The address will be `http://*hostname*.local:8000` where *hostname* is the host name of the loom server computer, as determined in [Installing](installing.md).

 ## Select the Mode

-The server has two modes, which are listed at the top: [Weaving](weaving.md) and [Threading](threading.md).
+The server has two modes, which are listed at the top of the web page: Weaving and Threading:

+* [Weaving](weaving.md) is used to weave fabric; this is by far the most common mode.

+* [Threading](threading.md) will help you thread the loom, by lifting shafts for groups of threads.

 Click on the word to select that mode.
 The bold word shows the current mode.

+The links above give detailed instructions for using each mode.
+But before you dive into that, read the next section about pattern files:

 ## Upload and Select Pattern Files